 Passenger shipping operators are implementing measures to protect the oceans and marine life (Image: Jakob Owens)

-International Cruise & Ferry Review is delighted to launch the Cruise & Ferry Green List, a new initiative that recognises the environmental credentials of products used in the passenger shipping industry.
+International Cruise & Ferry Review is delighted to launch the Cruise & Ferry Green List, a new initiative within the bi-annual International Cruise & Ferry Review magazine that recognises the environmental credentials of products used in the passenger shipping industry.

 “Passenger shipping companies are continuously implementing projects to improve the sustainability of their operations and reduce their impact on the environment,” said executive editor Jon Ingleton.
 “In part, the move towards more sustainable operations is driven by legislation or pressure from environmental groups, but brand leaders – including at the three biggest cruise companies – are personally championing improvement programmes.
 Richard Fain, for example, still headlines the Royal Caribbean Cruise Line Commitment To Oceans initiative, while most people who have talked to Arnold Donald will be well aware that Carnival Corporation’s Sustainability From Ship to Shore is a report that has his very personal attention.
 Likewise, Frank Del Rio at Norwegian Cruise Line Holdings spearheads the company’s Sail & Sustain initiative.”

 While ferry companies are generally a little less visibly active in this field, there is a growing tendency towards a more public presentation of environmental stewardship.